 A Guide to Successful Interviewing

 Here are some tips and strategies for effective interviewing from preparation through delivery.
-Let's start with an overview of the keys to positive interviewing.

-Study the Company
+Start by Studying the Company

 Envision Yourself in the Role